 Recipe Tips & Notes

 - Stir Frying Heat & Cooking Time.
-The heat of your wok or large pan will affect your cooking time.
+The heat of your wok or pan will affect your cooking time.
 Stir fried dishes are meant to be cooked over high heat with lots of stirring so the ingredients don't stick to the pan.
-They will cook faster this way.
-If you are more comfortable cooking at lower temperatures, you may need to add more time to cook the ingredients through to your preference.
+If you are more comfortable cooking at lower temperatures, you may need to add more time to cook the ingredients to your preference.

 - The Chicken.
 If you prefer a bit of crispiness to your chicken pieces, toss them in cornstarch or rice flour before stir frying them.
 I like to do this sometimes, like in this Szechuan Chicken recipe.

 - The Noodles.
-You can often buy yakisoba noodles in grocery stores or order online, but if you can't find them, you can use ramen noodles or other thinner wheat noodles.
+You can buy yakisoba noodles in grocery stores or order online, or use ramen noodles or other thinner wheat noodles.
 Or try something like soba noodles or Italian vermicelli (angel hair pasta).

 - Garnish.
-I love chopped green onions for this along with a few shakes of spicy chili flakes and maybe some extra sliced peppers.
-A small drizzle of extra sesame sauce is a nice flavor builder as well.
-Try it with fresh chopped parsley.
+I love chopped green onions along with a few shakes of spicy chili flakes and extra sliced peppers.
+A small drizzle of extra sesame sauce is a nice flavor builder as well, or try Rayu (Japanese Chili Oil).

 - Other Ingredients.
-Chicken is popular for stir fry, but this recipe is great with shrimp, pork belly and other proteins.
-You can also change up the sauce with other ingredients, like ginger or pickled ginger and sugar.
-Ketchup is a popular swap for chili-garlic sauce for a milder version.
-Try it with your favorite vegetables, like broccoli, snap peas, bok choy, spicier peppers and others.
-So many options!
+Try it with shrimp, pork belly and other proteins.
+You can also change up the yakisoba sauce ingredients with ginger or pickled ginger and sugar.
+Ketchup is a popular swap for chili-garlic sauce.
+Try other vegetables like broccoli, snap peas, bean sprouts, bok choy, or spicier peppers.

 The Yakisoba Sauce